online-ml/river/README.md

 ## 🛠 Installation

-:snake: You need to install Python 3.6 or above.

-Installation can be done by using `pip`.
+`creme` is intended to work with Python 3.6 or above.
+Installation can be done by using `pip`:

+    pip install creme

 There are [wheels available](https://pypi.org/project/creme/#files) for Linux, MacOS, and Windows.

-    pip install creme

 You can also install the latest development version as so:

     pip install git+https://github.com/creme-ml/creme

     # Or, through SSH:
     pip install git+ssh://git@github.com/creme-ml/creme.git

-Note that installing the development version requires having [Cython](https://github.com/cython/cython) installed.
+Note that installing the development version requires already having [Cython](https://github.com/cython/cython) installed.

 ## 🧠 Philosophy